boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-users/index.md

 ![Add User](/static/assets/embedded/managing-resources/manage-users/images/add-user.png#width=60%)

-Fill the form with email address, username, first name, and last name(optional) and click `Add`.
+Fill the form with the email address, username, first name, and last name(optional) then click `Add`.

-> **NOTE:** An email address is mandatory only in [Email required](/embedded-bi/site-administration/account-settings/#email-required) mode.
+> **NOTE:** An email address is mandatory only in the [Email required](/embedded-bi/site-administration/account-settings/#email-required) mode.
+Users created with passwords in the Bold BI application will be considered local users.

 New account will be created for the user and an account activation email will be sent to the email address with activation link to activate the Bold BI account.